-What affects moving costs in Cardiff
+What affects cost planning for moves in Cardiff

 Volume and vehicle: More furniture and boxes may require a larger truck or a second vehicle.
 Pairing vehicles can avoid shuttling when streets are narrow or height-restricted.